LibraryofVA/plugin-Export/README.md

 Summary
 -------

 This plugin allows administrators the ability to download a ZIP archive containing a single PDF for each file within a collection that contains transcription text.
-To be clear the PDF files are created from file transcription data not item level.
+To be clear the PDF files are created from single file level transcription data; it does not merge all pages of an item’s transcription into one pdf.
 This plugin was designed specifically for use by the Library of Virginia to extract transcription data for each file as a PDF to be imported into a digital asset management system adding full text search capability.

 This plugin is meant to be used in conjuction with Scripto and MediaWiki as orginally configured as a crowd-sourcing transcription by the University of Iowa Libraries